bsteuber/lizzie-gcloud-setup/README.md

 ### Lizzie Configuration

-After installation, you can change the config.txt file in the lizzie folder however you like.
-There's a readme.txt file with details in that folder, too.
+After installation, you can change the config.txt file in the Lizzie folder however you like.
+There's a README.txt file with details in that folder, too.

 ### Upgrading from previous versions